larisayyen/Web_Scraping/README.md

 ```

 # Book Scraping Challenge

-use BeautifulSoup to scrap book information
+use BeautifulSoup to scrap book information;

 use select function to select books in html

 ```bash